 Negotiating a lower realtor percentage in Oregon depends on two main factors: your situation and the housing market.

 You may have an easier time negotiating low rates if...

 The Oregon housing market

-In a seller's market — where home sellers have more leverage than buyers — a listing agent's job is easier and they may be more inclined to offer lower commission rates.
-The opposite is true in a buyer's market.
+In general, in a seller's market — where home sellers have more leverage than buyers — a listing agent's job is easier and they may be more willing to lower their commission rates.
+The opposite is usually true in a buyer's market.